8 minutes

 How to Prevent It:

-Pro Tip: Designate a staff member to oversee cooling processes during shifts.
+Pro Tip: Assign a dedicated staff member to monitor cooling/reheating logs during each shift.

 5. Poor Handwashing Practices